Building a unified brand experience across channels

 Online ordering and checkout process.
 For both a website and an app, you can encourage more sales from all the customers who prefer the ease of shopping from their couch by enabling online ordering.
 Design the checkout process for conversion, so that completing an order is seamless for customers.
 For example, letting customers create an account that saves their information (so they don’t have to re-enter it with each order) simplifies the process of future purchases.
 And accepting popular payment methods (like PayPal and Apple Pay) can further reduce friction.

 Online content.
-Content marketing is a great way to further build out your online profile, demonstrate your expertise, and build trust with customers.
+Content marketing is a great way to further build out your online profile, demonstrate your expertise and build trust with customers.
 Create content that relates to your brand.
-As an example, a grocery store might publish recipes that use products you sell.
+As an example, a grocery store might publish recipes that use products it sells.
 A clothing store could write blog posts about seasonal fashion tips.
 And a crafts store could publish how-to videos for creative crafts projects.

 For customers who place delivery orders, your job isn’t done once the purchase is complete.
 You still want to think through their full delivery experience.